7th Place - 31st Annual Interactive Fiction Competition (2025)

 You're a private investigator who has been hired to ensure the show goes off without a hitch.
 Will you uncover the devious plot that threatens opening night?
 You must, or you won't get the chance to dance with someone special at the masquerade ball!

-This humorous, character-driven roleplaying game evokes the atmosphere of 17th century Venice in a queer-positive, original cozy fantasy setting populated by elves, tieflings, bugbears, and gnomes.
+This humorous, character-driven roleplaying game evokes the atmosphere of 17th century Baroque Venice in a queer-positive, original cozy fantasy setting populated by elves, tieflings, bugbears, and gnomes.

 • A mystery-solving game with (optional) romance scenes at the end.